31 Days of Fright: V/H/S 94

 “The Subject” is the longest short in the film, and probably the most disturbing.
 I’d rank it alongside “Storm Drain” for scariest, too.
 It’s like low-fi Asian sci-fi horror, showing the actual terror and tragedy that goes into sci-fi staples like mad scientists and cyborgs.
 It might sound cheesy, but it’s played straight enough that it winds up being not only terrifying but also deeply sad.
 Budi Ross delivers the film’s best performance as the crazed prosthetics scientist trying to merge metal and flesh.
 He’s scariest in his clinical detachment; the sheer banality with which he saws someone’s head open or hacks off a hand.
 This one shifts POVs a few times, which works wonders to its benefit.
 These are not sleek cyborgs that the doctor is creating; these are monstrosities, and we get to see them in full.
 Harrowing and heartbreaking, “The Subject” is close to perfect.

-READ: 31 Days of Fright: Lake Mungo
+READ: 31 Days of Fright: The Hills Have Eyes

 I know the last paragraph just talked about cyborgs, but “Terror,” the final short, manages to be the strangest.
 It’s eerie enough watching a far-right militia train in the woods of Michigan, but it gets downright strange when you see glimpses of their grand plan.
 There’s a man in a cage who they kill every night, and talk of unleashing something called only “the beast.”
 I won’t go too much into spoiler territory, but if “vampire blood rabbit IED” was on your horror movie Bingo card, get ready to cross it out.
 The ending to this one is completely gonzo, and once again the effects shine.
 I can say that the creatures in V/H/S 94 look unlike any other horror creatures that come to mind.